brooklyncentral/clocker/README.md

 For more information on setting up locations, including supplying cloud provider credentials, see the [_Setting up Locations_ section of
 Brooklyn Getting Started](https://brooklyn.incubator.apache.org/quickstart/#configuring-a-location), and the more detailed [locations guide](https://brooklyn.incubator.apache.org/v/0.7.0-M1/use/guide/locations/index.html).

-**Important**: Please be sure that the location allows incoming connections on TCP ports *2375-2376* (the Docker daemon) and in the range *49000-49900* used by Docker to map container ports onto ports on the host's public IP address.
-If you create a security group on AWS called _docker_ this will be used automatically by the application.

 The Brooklyn web-console, which will be deploying and managing your Docker Cloud, can be accessed at [http://localhost:8081](http://localhost:8081) - this URL will have been written to standard out during startup.

 Once the `DockerCloud`  application has started, a new location named `my-docker-cloud` will be available in the Locations drop-down list when adding new applications.
 Simply start a new application in this location and it will use Docker containers instead of virtual machines.

 For more information on deploying applications from the Brooklyn catalog, see [Getting Started - Policies and Catalogs](https://brooklyn.incubator.apache.org/quickstart/policies-and-catalogs.html).
-You can also paste a YAML blueprint (via "Add Application" -> "YAML"):
+You can also paste a YAML blueprint into the _YAML_ tab of the _Add Application_ dialog, as follows:

 ```Yaml
 location: my-docker-cloud